Arthroscopic fix with expanding implant

 Osteochondritis dissecans lesion fixation with ActivaPin™ or ActivaNail™

 Operation with ActivaPin™ or ActivaNail™ is easy to make arthroscopically and insertion is smooth as pins slide in steadily with good friction.
 Implants grooved surface enables stable fixation even with small fragments.
-The implants expanding the diameter of 1-2 % in human body conditions, supports the excellent locking of the lesion to the bone.
+The implants expanding diameter of 1-2 % in human body conditions, supports the excellent locking of the lesion to the bone.
 Arthroscopic instrument´s ability to sink the implant’s proximal head slightly under the cartilage level secures fixation and allows tissue growth over the implant closing the channel to the joint.
+Excellent choise for OCD lesions.

 Why this technique?